RafaelBroseghini/XKCD-password-generator/README.md

 ### Easy Typing
-Easy typing rules are based on easiness keyboard strokes by having keys from both sides of the keyboards "envenly" spread out with maximum deviation of ONE.
+Easy typing rules are based on easiness keyboard strokes by having keys from both sides of the keyboards "evenly" spread out with maximum deviation of ONE.
   * *Implementation:*
     * Keys on right side of keyboard receive the score of one.
     * Keys on left side of keyboard receive the score of minus one.